JsAviles/SDSU_Projects/CS570_OperatingSystems/A4-Producer_Consumer_threads/README.md

 ## About

 This project simulates a candy factory conveyor belt with 2 workers, Lucy and Ethel (as seen in I love Lucy).
 The factory "Mizzo" produces two types of candy: crunchy frog bites and everlasting escargot suckers.
 The conveyor belt (acting as our bounded buffer) may only hold up to 10 candies at any given time with a restriction of 3 frog bites at most.
-    Candies are boxed in the order they are produced.To accomplish the producer/consumer simulation problem, we will use 4 threads, a bounded buffer, and the implementation of semaphors with critical sections.
+Candies are boxed in the order they are produced.
+To accomplish the producer/consumer simulation problem, we will use 4 threads, a bounded buffer, and the implementation of semaphors with critical sections.

 ## Functionality